UoA-eResearch/mytardis_ingestion/docs/Server-side-validation/scoping and design.md

 ## Purpose

 The reason for moving to server-side validation of ingested data is to build robustness into the ingestion pipeline.
 Server-side validation allows for incomplete models to be ingested and flagged for review by appropriate users.
-This will ensure that the ingestion pipeline is not stopped due to metadata incompleteness, which is a potential outcome of the current client-side validation model.
+This will ensure that the ingestion pipeline is not stopped due to metadata incompleteness, which is a potential outcome of the current staging-side validation model.

-## Current state - client-side validation
+## Current state - staging-side validation

 An overview of the ingestion pipeline is illustrated.